jaymickey/circleops/README.md

 ## Development

-This project uses Go Modules, therefore the repo can be cloned into any location of the filesystem, and doesn't require $GOPATH.
+This project uses Go Modules, therefore the repo can be cloned into any location of the filesystem, and doesn't require `$GOPATH`.
 However, it does require **at least Go v1.11**.